Christa Geraghty |

 Museums are a great family activity to learn about art, history, and culture.
 However, they can also be expensive.
 If you love exploring museums but don’t want to spend a ton of money, there are ways to score free admission.
 Fortunately, we even found free museums in every state across the U.S. Plus, we did some digging and discovered several ways to get into pay museums for free or at a reduced cost.

 So whether it’s a bank promotion or community programs, options are available to enjoy the museum experience without breaking the bank.
-Keep these tips top of mind the next time you’re traveling or enjoying a staycation as a budget-friendly activity.
+Keep these tips in mind the next time you’re traveling or enjoying a staycation as a budget-friendly activity.

-Download The Krazy Coupon Lady app for more money-saving tips, deals, and coupons.
+Download The Krazy Coupon Lady app for the latest money-saving tips, deals, and coupons.

 1. Get free museum admission with your bank.